 In the video below, he reveals the buying signals you give off that shop staff are trained to spot, and gives advice on how to take control when you're bargaining with shop staff.
 He also encourages you to try to walk away if you don't get the deal you want to start with – and see what shop staff will offer you as a result.

 In the second video, find out what actions are most likely to convince retailers to offer a discount, and which products are worth haggling over.

 Haggling in online chat

 Which? research has shown it's possible to cut the cost of your online shopping by haggling via online chat services.

 A number of retailers now offer online chat services to help you get instant answers to any queries you might have about its products.

-Our biggest wins included a 10% discount on a £1,350 laptop from dell.com and a 20% discount on a £108 pair of trainers from nike.com.
+Our biggest wins included a 12% discount on a £1,629 laptop from dell.com and a 20% discount code for full-price items at boden.co.uk

 The table below summarises the results of our haggling attempts.
 We weren't successful on every occasion, but it's still well worth haggling where an online chat service is available as the outcome is likely to vary depending on who you speak to and when you make your enquiry.

 - Last updated: February 2017